-A certificate will be given at the end of each module to the healthcare professionals who complete the pre-test (regardless of grade), review all the module content and pass the post-test (100% grade).
-Medical professionals can opt for any one or more particular modules e.g., Hepatology, Endocrinology, and/ or Cardiology, in which case they will be able to download only the certificate of the module they completed.
+A certificate will be given at the end of each module to the medical specialists who complete the pre-test (regardless of grade), review all the module content and pass the post-test (100% grade).
+Medical specialists can opt for any one or more particular modules e.g., Hepatology, Endocrinology, and/ or Cardiology, in which case they will be able to download only the certificate of the module they completed.

 NB: This certificate does not equal or replace any university medical specialization or expertise

 There is a dedicated forum (discussion board) attached to each one of the two courses.
-You can use these forums to discuss with other participants (healthcare professionals from around the globe) and TIF on the content of these courses or any other issues related to your practice.
+You can use these forums to discuss with other participants (medical specialists from around the globe) and TIF on the content of these courses or any other issues related to your practice.

 To do so, you need to: (1) Add a new thread, (2) Name it after the topic of your discussion; and (3) Type in your questions, thoughts, observations, experiences.

-The course is offered free of charge to interested healthcare professionals worldwide.
+The course is offered free of charge to interested medical specialists worldwide.